Toggle: English / Spanish

 - Redness changing to blueness later

-- Sensation of head or ear "fullness"
+- Sensation of head or ear fullness

 - Vision changes

-An examination may show enlarged veins of the face, neck, and upper chest.
+The health care provider will perform a physical exam, which may show enlarged veins of the face, neck, and upper chest.
 Blood pressure is often high in the arms and low in the legs.